 Once we can use the information that even the browser uses to handle pagination, replicating it ourselves for web scraping is quite easy.

-Now let’s look at one more example.
+Now, let’s look at one more example.

 In the previous section, we looked at JSON responses to figure out when to stop scraping.
-The example was fairly simple as the response had a clear indication of when the last page was reached.
+The example was fairly simple, as the response had a clear indication of when the last page was reached.
 Unfortunately, some websites do not provide structured responses and/or indications when there are no more pages to scrape, so one has to do more work to extract meaning from what is available.
-The next example is of a website that requires some creativity to properly handle its pagination.
+The next example is a website that requires some creativity to properly handle its pagination.

 If we scroll down, the next 8 products are loaded.
 Also, notice the following:

-- The total number of products is 132.
+The total number of products is 132.

-- The URL of the index page is different from the remaining pages.
+The URL of the index page is different from the remaining pages.

-- The response is HTML, with no clear way to identify when to stop.
+The response is HTML, with no clear way to identify when to stop.

 To handle pagination for this site, we will first load the index page and extract the number of products.
 We have already observed that 8 products are loaded in one request.
-With this data we can now calculate the number of pages as follows:
+With this data, we can now calculate the number of pages as follows:

 page_count = 132/8 = 16.5

-function, you may end up missing one page in some cases.
-For example, if there are 132 products and each request loads 5 products, it means that there are 132/5 = 26.4
+By using math.ceil function we will get the last page, which will give us 17.
+Note that if you use the round function, you may end up missing one page in some cases.
+For example, if there are 132 products and each request loads 5 products, it means that there are 132/5 = 26.4 pages.
+In practice, it would mean that we do have to check 27 pages.
+Using the ceil function ensures that pages are always rounded up.
+In this example, math.ceil will return 27, while round will return 26.

 In addition to not providing a clear stop condition, this website also requires one to make the requests after the first one while providing the relevant session data.
 Otherwise, it redirects back to the first page.
 In order to continue using the session data received from the first page, we will also need to reuse a session instead of creating a new one for each of the pages.